garystorey/use-standard-shema/README.md

 ## ChangeLog

 - v0.2.4 - Improve validation.
+  - remove "schema" from function names internally and externally.
   - Validation is handled consistently internally.
   - Update `getErrors` to return ordered `{ key, error }[]`.
 - v0.2.3 - Fix recursion error in `isFormDefinition` that caused an infinite loop.